Methylphenidate (Oral route)

 Proper Use of This Medicine:

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much is taken, it may become habit-forming.
-If you or your child think this medicine is not working properly after you have taken it for several weeks, check with your doctor first and do not increase the dose.
+If you think this medicine is not working properly after you have taken it for several weeks, check with your doctor and do not increase the dose.

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.